 Building Relationships with Candidates – We are looking for those passionate education entrepreneurs who are willing to take risks based in research.
 This makes hiring at Westside unique in the fact that the hiring process takes time and candidates are not merely brought in for an interview.
 Candidates are encouraged to visit the school during our operating hours, sit in classrooms and participate.
 Candidates get a chance to look at the culture and climate of the school, while we in turn get to see how they interact with students and staff.

 Focusing on Mission and Vision – The candidates that we bring in must demonstrate an understanding of our mission and vision, as well as demonstrate some working knowledge of our curriculum.
-Language, literacy, student-centered learning, project based learning/design thinking and dynamic social engagement are all areas that ideal candidates for Westside Atlanta Charter School will have demonstrated some depth of knowledge and proof of practice.
+Language, literacy, student-centered learning, project based learning/design thinking and dynamic social engagement are all areas that ideal candidates for Westside will have demonstrated some depth of knowledge and proof of practice.

 Embracing Diverse Learners/Diverse Communities – It is important that Westside candidates understand and demonstrate flexibility when it comes to dealing with our intentional diverse community.
-Candidates must have a working knowledge of the needs of the various communities we serve and the daily impact that they will have on these many partners that make up the Westside Atlanta Charter School family.
+Candidates must have a working knowledge of the needs of the various communities we serve and the daily impact that they will have on these many partners that make up the Westside family.
 For these reasons, we endeavor to solicit a diverse candidate pool.

 Pursuing Rigor – We understand that Westside candidates must be equipped to engage our students in a rigorous learning environment.
 We seek candidates with educational qualifications, experiences and references that demonstrate an ability to challenge our students to succeed.